thin-edge/tedge-management-ui/README.md

 When the certificate is uploaded you can start the edge.
 If everything went well the completion of the startup is acknowledged
 ![Setup](resource/01-Control.png)

-The edge processes are started and the thin edge is registered in the cloud tenant
+The edge processes are started and the Thin Edge is registered in the cloud tenant
 ![Setup](resource/01-Cloud.png)

 The registration to the cloud can be verified here as well: